fluxninja/aperture/docs/content/sdk/go/manual.md

 #### Passing Labels using `FlowParams`

-Defined can be passed to the `FlowParams` struct.
+Defined labels can be passed to the `FlowParams` struct.
 This struct is used to pass parameters to the `Flow` method.
-Additionally this struct also define caching behavior for the control point.
+Additionally, this struct also define caching behavior for the control point.

 <CodeSnippet
     lang="go"